 Portland State University.
-Department of Speech and Hearing Sciences
+Department of Speech Communication

-Date of Award
+Date of Publication

 Master of Science (M.S.) in Speech Communication: Speech and Hearing Sciences

-Children -- Language acquisition, English language -- Acquisition, Concept learning
+Language acquisition -- Children, English language -- Acquisition, Concept learning

 The purpose of this project was to measure and compare the language concept growth of two clients who utilized different response modes; client A utilized the expressive mode and client B utilized the receptive mode.
 A systematic management program was administered to each client for eighteen sessions.
 The specific questions posed were:

-Carpenter, Carol Paulson, "A concept acquisition project comparing receptive and expressive programs" (1977).
+Carpenter, Carol Paulson, "A Concept Acquisition Project Comparing Receptive and Expressive Programs" (1977).
 Dissertations and Theses.
 Paper 1220.